 The first place to start when considering your set up of a tow vehicle.
 The truth is many pickup trucks, SUVs vans and some cars can be set up to tow an RV.
+Traveling with an RV is fun for you and your family.
 The three things you must know are the towing capacity of the tow vehicle and the size and weight of the tow vehicle.

 Never just take the word of a salesman or a mechanic for the facts.
 You will always want to double check the manufacture’s specifications on both the tow vehicle and the trailer for safety.
 With the large numbers of recreational vehicle trailers for sale, not to mention fifth wheel trailers and pop-up camper trailers.
 The world of RVs comes in every size and weight category you could ever imagine.

 For the vehicle you already own, refer to your owner’s manual for the manufacture’s guide lines for towing capacity.
 The areas of concern are the tow rating, maximum tongue weight and the trailer loaded weight.
 These specifications can be found in the owner’s manual of your vehicle.